lithops-cloud/lithops/runtime/README.md

     * [Dockerfile](Dockerfile) - The image is based on `python:3.6-slim-jessie`.

-    To create your own runtime, first install the Docker CE version in your client machine.
+    To build your own runtime, first install the Docker CE version in your client machine.
 You can find the instructions [here](https://docs.docker.com/install/).
 If you already have Docker installed omit this step.

     Login to your Docker hub account by running in a terminal the next command.

     	docker login

     Navigate to `runtime` and update the Dockerfile with your required packages and Python modules.
-    If you need another Python version, for example Python 3.5, you must change the first line of the Dockerfile `FROM python:3.6-slim-jessie` to point to a source image based on Python 3.5, for example: `FROM python:3.5-slim-jessie`.
+    If you need another Python version, for example Python 3.5, you must use the [Dockerfile.python35](Dockerfile.python35) that points to a source image based on Python 3.5.
 Finally run the build script:

-        ./deploy_runtime create docker_username/runtimename:tag
+        ./deploy_runtime build docker_username/runtimename:tag

     Note that Docker hub image names look like *"docker_username/runtimename:tag"* and must be all lower case, for example:

-    	./deploy_runtime create jsampe/pywren-custom-runtime:3.5
+    	./deploy_runtime build jsampe/pywren-custom-runtime:3.5

     Once you have built your runtime with all of your necessary packages, now you are able to use it with PyWren.
     To do so you have to specify the *runtimename* when you create the *ibm_cf_executor* instance, for example: